 The result of the study of pH on the adsorption of Ni(II) and Cu(II) ions onto Delonix regia is shown in Fig. 4.
-The figure revealed reveals that there was no significant evident nickel uptake by both adsorbents at low pH, but a very noticeable uptake was achieved as pH increases increased.
-This showed that the sorption of Ni(II) on Delonix regia pods and leaves is pH dependent. pH 5 at which maximum sorption was recorded is used as the optimum pH and was used in subsequent experiments.
-Saeed et al. (2005) reported an optimum sorption pH of 6 for Ni(II) on crop milling waste while pH 5 was reported for its sorption onto natural neem sawdust and almond husk (Hasar, 2003; Rao et al., 2007), thus being in line with our findings.
+The figure reveals that there was no evident nickel uptake by both adsorbents at low pH, but a very noticeable uptake was achieved as pH increased. pH 5 at which maximum sorption was recorded was used in subsequent experiments.
+Saeed et al. (2005b) reported an optimum sorption pH of 6 for Ni(II) on crop milling waste while pH 5 was reported for its sorption onto natural neem sawdust and almond husk (Hasar, 2003; Rao et al., 2007), thus being in line with our findings.